Azure/azure-powershell/src/StorageSync/StorageSync/help/Register-AzStorageSyncServer.md

 PS C:\> Register-AzStorageSyncServer -ResourceGroupName "myResourceGroup" -StorageSyncServiceName "myStorageSyncServiceName"
 ```

-This command will register the storage sync server.
+This command will register the local server this command is run on.

 ## PARAMETERS